Molmed/Marincevic-2017/README.md

 MLLT4   chr6    168225671       168374700
 IGH     chr14   105967564       107300892
 ```
- - `<unknown genes in sample>` is a file where any genes which are found in the <fusion list file> but are not found in either the <genes file> or the <custom genes file> are place
+ - `<unknown genes in sample>` is a file where any genes which are found in the `<fusion list file>` but are not found in either the `<genes file>` or the `<custom genes file>` are place
  - `<output>` a tab separated file which contains the support for each fusion.
 Each column is a fusion and each row is a sample.
-The values are the number of reads supporting the fusion per read sequenced.
+The values are the number of reads supporting the fusion, normalized by the total number of reads sequenced per sample.